willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

     > [!NOTE]
     > This list is an [evolvable enumeration](/graph/best-practices-concept#handling-future-members-in-evolvable-enumerations).
 You must use the `Prefer: include-unknown-enum-members` request header to get all the values.-->

-### Create and set up teams in Teams
+### Set up teams in Teams

-Create teams in Teams that match the teams and locations in your WFM system, and add people to each team:
+1. Create teams in Teams that match the teams and locations in your WFM system, and add people to each team:

     - Add your frontline managers as team owners.
-Make sure you add the user in the `MS-APP-ACT-AS` header as team owner of each respective team.
+Make sure you add the user in the `MS-APP-ACT-AS` header as the team owner of each respective team.
     - Add your frontline workers as team members.
+1. Create a schedule for each team.
+1. Create schedule groups, and add people to each schedule group.

 For guidance on creating frontline teams, see [How to find the best frontline team solution for your organization](frontline-team-options.md).
 To create teams at scale, see [Deploy frontline dynamic teams at scale](deploy-dynamic-teams-at-scale.md) and [Deploy frontline static teams at scale](deploy-teams-at-scale.md).